mjordan/tutorial_on_updating_using_workbench/README.md

 ### 1. Updating node fields

-First, duplicate the "update task" worksheet in the Google Sheet, labeling it with your name.
-After you modify this duplicated worksheet, you will use it as the input for your practice run of the `update` task.
+First, duplicate the "update task" worksheet in the Google Sheet, labeling it with your name. , You will use this worksheet as the input for running the following `update` task.

 ```
 task: update